theodugautier/HowBecomeTrump/README.md

-# How Become Trump !
+# How To Become Trump !

 Game like http://orteil.dashnet.org/cookieclicker/ developed in React.